 How do you protect your teen?

-It is important that parents are in the loop with what their teens are doing with technology.
-So many things have Wi-Fi Access nowadays.
-Devices such as personal computers, video game consoles, hand held gaming devices, Smartphone's, tablets, e-readers and even digital audio players can connect to a network and create an opportunity for a teen to make a poor decision.
+Parents must be in the loop with what their teens are doing with technology.
+So many things have Wi-Fi access nowadays.
+Devices such as personal computers, video game consoles, handheld gaming devices, smartphones, tablets, e-readers, and even digital audio players can connect to a network and create an opportunity for a teen to make a poor decision.
 Technology has pros and cons.
 Unfortunately, some of the cons carry some hefty consequences.

-In conclusion, with 20-30 percent of today’s teens sexting it is important that we educate our teens on the dangers associated with it.
+In conclusion, with 20-30 percent of today’s teens sexting, we must educate our teens on the dangers associated with it.
 On the brighter side, we still have about 70-80 percent of teens making good decisions when it comes to sexting.
-In my experience as a counselor one of the things that I love to hear from a teen is "I have a good relationship with my parents." or "I can tell my mom/ dad anything."
+In my experience as a counselor, one of the things that I love to hear from a teen is "I have a good relationship with my parents." or "I can tell my mom/ dad anything."
 That’s an awesome statement to hear from a teen.
-Parents, please reach out to your teens and create an environment that allows them to let you into their life...
+Parents, please reach out to your teens and create an environment that allows them to let you into their life.